ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 ---
-title: "Working Faster - Accelerating Research"
+title: "How to Accelerate your Research"
 teaching: 45
 exercises: 45
 questions: